 3.4 Family Size and Dependency

 According to the data, the data show that there is a significant correlation between family size and economic status as shown in Table 3.
-Although bigger families are their higher in terms of total daily income (850 BDT), they are at the lowest level of the per capita income (121 BDT).
+Although bigger families are higher in terms of total daily income (850 BDT), they are at the lowest level of the per capita income (121 BDT).
 This is the reason why 60 percent of the surveyed population earns between 500-600 BDT per day since most of the large families rely on the income level even though they have a larger income.
 Small families with only 16.7 percent of the total households have the highest per capita income (260 BDT) and usually are within the “Above 700 BDT” bracket.
 This indicates that they are predominantly better economically even when taking into consideration their household income that is less than the total household income.
 The majority (53.3) of families with average income of 720 BDT have the moderate position with 160 BDT per capita income which makes them middle income earners.
 The reason why this is an inverse relationship between family size and per capita income is that larger families are strained economically as more earners fail to offset the demands of more dependents, and they remain at the lowest level of income despite increasing overall income.

 Table 3: Relationship Between Family Size and Income (N=150)